PadmnabhTewari/PTSTORE/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgments

-- Thanks to all contributors who have helped shape PTSTORE
-- Special thanks to our amazing community of users and testers

 ## 📞 Contact

 - Project Link: [https://github.com/yourusername/ptstore](https://github.com/yourusername/ptstore)